 We will tell you at the outset of your case how our costs are calculated and give you our best estimate of the total likely cost of a divorce and other proceedings.

-For further advice about your individual circumstances, or to discuss the procedures involved in divorce and dissolution in more detail, call one of our family team on 01423 543108 and ask about a free half hour's advice, and our fixed fee legal services.
+For further advice about your individual circumstances, or to discuss the procedures involved in divorce and dissolution in more detail, call one of our family team on 01423 543108 and ask about our legal services.